Cheerio! Have You Anything to go with my Cheerios?

 And just what is clotted cream?
 Clotted cream is a thick yellow cream made by heating unpasteurised cow’s milk and then leaving it in shallow pans for several hours.
 During this time, the cream content rises to the surface and forms clots.
 MMmm, delicious.

 Being of English descent, I felt right at home.
 My granny would have loved this place.
-But my Vietnamese wife and half-Vietnamese/half-asleep child weren’t as excited about this stuff as I was.
+But my Vietnamese wife and half-Vietnamese/half-asleep child weren’t as excited about this place as I was.
 So we moved over to check out the restaurant area.
-There were two old ladies enjoying tea sandwiches and tea (seriously) and a refrigerated display case full of meat pies and scotch eggs.
+There were two older ladies enjoying tea sandwiches and tea (of course) and a refrigerated display case full of meat pies and scotch eggs.
 I just noticed on their website that this week’s special is Individual Pork Pie with Salad.
 MMmm, delicious.

 Since we didn’t’ experience Mrs. Bridge’s as I’d hoped we would, I’ll let them explain themselves further.
 Remember, use your best British accent while reading: